vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/07_Throne_and_Temple.md

 the standing of the Yādava dynasty in his Rājapraśasti that precedes the

-Vratakhaṇd

-. a 23 in the following words:
+Vratakhaṇḍa 23 in the following words:

 The Dynasty of the Moon is victorious, the renowned one, in which that King Yadu made his appearance and in which in former days Murāri \(i.e. Kr̥ṣṇa\) was